-True love is not always determined by the lovely gifts, expensive restaurants, or special date night, but also being real to each other in the spirit of gentleness.
+Gifts are lovely but true love is not always determined by lovely gifts, expensive restaurants, or special date nights, but also by being real to each other in the spirit of gentleness.
 Love is very patient, attentive and empathetic.
-For love to be a real, lasting one, it must be all-encompassing.
+For love to be a real and lasting one, it must be all-encompassing.

-Somebody said to me recently, ‘I gave up on love a long time ago’.
+Somebody said, ‘I gave up on love a long time ago’.
 One could easily notice the frustration in that expression.
-Superficial love, rash and rushed upon, benefit-based, self-gratifying love, does not stand the test of time.
+Superficial love, rash, benefit-based, self-gratifying love, does not stand the test of time.
 It fizzles out with ease.

-What are the attributes of Real and true love?
+What are the attributes of real and true love?

 Love described in the book of 1Corinthians 13:1-8

 Love does not envy anyone but appreciates the good in others.

 Love is kind and does not seek its own.
 It is not easily provoked.
 It does not desire evil for others nor rejoices in the downfall of anyone.
 The pliability in true love is very great and unique.

 The talents and gifts may fail, power and wealth may fail.
 But not the real love.
 It abides through thick and thin.